elkingarcia11/transaction-tracker-python/README.md

 ## Contact Information

-For questions, feedback, or inquiries, feel free to contact me via email at elkingarcia.11@gmail.com or connect with me on [LinkedIn](https://www.linkedin.com/in/elkingarcia11/)
+For inquiries, feedback, or questions, don't hesitate to contact me via email at elkingarcia.11@gmail.com or connect with me on [LinkedIn](https://www.linkedin.com/in/elkingarcia11/).

 ## Acknowledgments

-This project utilizes [PyMongo](https://pymongo.readthedocs.io/), a Python distribution containing tools for working with MongoDB.
+This project makes use of [PyMongo](https://pymongo.readthedocs.io/) and [Firebase Admin Python SDK](https://firebase.google.com/docs/reference/admin/python), Python libraries containing tools for working with MongoDB and Cloud Firestore.

 ## Roadmap

-The Transaction Tracker project served as the blueprint for the Transaction Tracker API program I developed allowing our operations team to track the company's financial activities from their phones.
+The success of the Transaction Tracker project laid the foundation for the Transaction Tracker API program.
+This program enables our operations team to monitor the company's financial activities using their mobile devices.